TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

      ./esch r=5000

-(or `esch.exe r=5000` on windows).
+(or `esch.exe r=5000` on Windows).
 Output will be written to the following files in the same directory:

      list1-he.txt	      (homotopy classes)
      list2-the.txt        (tangential homotopy classes)